+ my references, in perpetuity

 • Guerrilla Girls — their poster on working as a woman artist

-• the artists who’ve passed through the master exerce at ICI-CCN Montpellier
+• the artists who passed through the master exerce at ICI-CCN Montpellier during the early days of the pandemic and au dela…

 • I credit with deep gratitude those artists: including Eiko & Koma, Emily Johnson, Ivana Muller, and Valentina Desideri & Denise Ferreira da Silva, who put our relationality with each other and with the planet at the forefront of their work.